| | | |

 It is said that Mrs. Fredrika Runeberg, the wife of the Finlands national poet, Johan Ludvig Runeberg, was the first to make this treat.
 It was the time after Christmas in the early 19th century.
 Mr. Runeberg was complaining that his sweet tooth was tingling.
 The pantry was quite empty after Christmas celebrations so his wife used what was left: some bred crumbs, gingerbreads, almonds, and cream.
 Mr. Runeberg was delighted.

 Another version of the story says that Runeberg loved this treat that Lars Astenius, a pastry chef in their hometown in Porvoo, baked.
-Runegergs visited often his bakery.
+Runegerg family often visited his bakery.
 But the fact is that you can find the recipe in Fredrika’s recipe book – so who can tell how the story really began?

 Well, I’m totally, impartially on the wife’s side.